MidWest iCrate 30-Inch Folding Dog Crate · โ˜… 4.7 Best Budget Check price on Amazon →

 Yes, particularly for puppies that will grow into the 30-inch size.
 Dogs do not soil their sleeping space if the space is sized correctly.
 Too much room and a puppy will use one corner as a bathroom; the divider panel reduces the usable interior to match the puppy's current size, then moves back as the puppy grows.

-Both are folding wire crates at similar dimensions, and the AmazonBasics 30-inch undercuts the iCrate by $10.
+Both are folding wire crates at similar dimensions, and the AmazonBasics 30-inch undercuts the iCrate the price.
 Owner reports suggest the iCrate's latch mechanism is slightly more refined and the tray slightly more durable.
-For a $10 difference, most buyers should still pick the iCrate; for absolute budget, AmazonBasics is comparable.
+For the price difference, most buyers should still pick the iCrate; for absolute budget, AmazonBasics is comparable.